 Prepare VA Benefits

-- Register for classes - Once you’ve planned your semester, use your MySTLCC ID username and password to log on to Banner Self-Service to register for your classes.
+- Register for classes - Once you’ve planned your semester with Advising, use your MySTLCC ID username and password to log on to Banner Self-Service to register for your classes.

 Prepare for the Semester

-- Apply for scholarships - Looking for even more dollar signs to go toward your tuition?
-After you’ve registered for classes, take time to explore our wide variety of scholarships.
+- Apply for Financial Aid and Scholarships - Looking for even more dollar signs to go toward your tuition?
+After you’ve registered for classes, take time to apply for Federal Financial Aid and explore our wide variety of scholarships.
+While you may have VA Educational benefits, you may still be eligible for additional funding for college through financial aid, scholarships, or grants--maximize your finding!
+For Veterans specific scholarships and tuition reductions see Veterans' Scholarships in the Resources section below.

 - Pay for your classes - You’re ultimately responsible for covering the cost of your classes.
-If your benefits don’t cover the entire cost of classes, you can pay the remainder by cash, check or credit card at the Cashier’s office on campus or online (payment plans) through Banner Self-Service.
+If your benefit does not pay the College directly or cover the entire cost of classes, you may pay the remainder by cash, check or credit card at the Cashier’s office on campus.
+You may also utilize the online pay option (payment plans) through Banner Self-Service.
 Be aware of how your program handles payment.

 - Get ready for the semester! - Now that you’re officially enrolled, prepare for the semester by buying your books, getting your STLCC OneCard, parking pass and Metro U-Pass.
-Be sure to visit the Veteran’s center on your campus to learn about what they have to offer and establish your network of support.
+Be sure to visit the Veterans' Resource Center (VRC) on your campus to learn about what they have to offer and establish your network of support.

 My Next Move for Vets